Lambs Anger: Artwork

 The cover art was created by a French graphic designer So Me.
 It depicts a cartoon rendition of Mr. Oizo's character Flat Eric.
 Monochrome hands are holding its face, one hand is opening one of Flat Eric's eyes while the other hand is preparing to slice the eye with a razor.
 The artwork references the scene from the 1929 French silent short film Un Chien Andalou.
 According to Clash magazine, the artwork suggests the death of the character and change in Mr. Oizo's style.
 However, the musician himself has said that the cover art is an homage and "a nod to an artistic movement".

 Release

-Lambs Anger was released on November 17, 2008, on a French label Ed Banger Records.
+Lambs Anger was released on November 17, 2008, on the French label Ed Banger Records.
 It was Mr. Oizo's first album for the label.
 The album charted in SNEP, the French official albums chart, reaching number 142 on it.

 The album was supported by two singles.
 "Positif", released on November 10, 2008, peaked at number 90 on the French charts.
 "Pourriture", released on March 16, 2009, peaked at number 73 on the French charts.